 Both Schools believe that children, parents, carers and visitors can expect to be treated with dignity and courtesy, with prompt consideration being given to their needs and wishes.
 School staff aims to work in genuine partnership with parents, carers and the wider community and welcome suggestions on how to improve their services at any time

-This document sets out our policy to responding to any parent, carer or visitor who is uneasy or uncomfortable with any aspects of the school.
+This document sets out our policy for responding to any parent, carer or visitor who is uneasy or uncomfortable with any aspects of the school.

 This policy should be used in conjunction with the DfE School Complaints Toolkit (2014) and the Best Practice Advice for School Complaints Procedures (2016).